Carolyn Goodman

 A divorce is uncontested if:

-• The parties are in complete agreement about all issues involved in the marriage, for example, child support, custody of the children, how their property will be divided, etc.
+• The parties are in agreement about all issues arising from their marriage, for example, child support, custody of the children, how their property, finances, and retirement will be divided etc.

 A divorce is contested if the parties do not agree about one or more of the issues involved.